 A Business Venture

 We treat all of our landlords as partners.
 We want them to feel like we’re right in it with them and we’re working together to make this a successful business for them.
 We want all of our landlords to think of themselves as business owners.
-When they begin renting out their property, we make sure that we provide the appropriate accounting for them so that they can see their numbers and understand what’s coming in and out.
+When they begin renting out their investment property, we make sure that we provide the appropriate accounting for them so that they can see their numbers and understand what’s coming in and out.

 So, basically a Profit and Loss Statement is available anytime through Peace of Mind Property Management for each of our landlords.
 We also encourage them to look at it and understand what’s going in and out, and if they’re making money or not.
 We want to help our landlords to make good investments and good decisions, so that they can become profitable and buy more rental properties and have more fun growing their wealth.